 Take Home Message

-Remember, if your dog acts aggressively in any way when introduced to children, you need to seek the help of a professional dog trainer.
-Oftentimes older dogs or dogs that have had negative experiences with children in the past will show signs of aggression when confronted by a child.
+If your dog acts aggressively in any way and at any point when introduced to children, you need to seek the help of a professional dog trainer immediately.
+Oftentimes, older dogs or dogs that have had negative experiences with children in the past will show signs of aggression when confronted by a child, or try to establish their dominance.

 The signs that you should be looking for include: